Ground (electricity): Building wiring installations

 A grounding electrode conductor (GEC) is used to connect the system grounded ("neutral") conductor, or the equipment to a grounding electrode, or a point on the grounding electrode system.
 This is called "system grounding" and most electrical systems are required to be grounded.
-The U.S. NEC and the UK's BS 7671 list systems that are required to be grounded.
+The US NEC and the UK's BS 7671 list systems that are required to be grounded.
 According to the NEC, the purpose of connecting an electrical system to the physical ground is to limit the voltage imposed by lightning events and contact with higher voltage lines.
 In the past, water supply pipes were used as grounding electrodes, but due to the increased use of plastic pipes, which are poor conductors, the use of a specific grounding electrode is often mandated by regulating authorities.
 The same type of ground applies to radio antennas and to lightning protection systems.